matildaarvidsson/2045-nordic-grid-model/README.md

 ```

 ### Integration with PSS/E
+It is assumed that PSS/E is already installed.

+> **Note**
+> You need to have the licence USB inserted when installing PSS/E

 The python integration of PSS/E `psspy` has to be accessible for python.
 This can be done by adding some paths to the [environment variables](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/).
 Ask colleagues for help if required.

 PATH: